Hull Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Hull

-All structural tree work in Hull must comply with ANSI A300 pruning standards and be performed by an ISA Certified Arborist.
-The three-cut method is mandatory for branches >2 inches in diameter, and practices such as topping, flush cuts, lion’s tailing, and over-thinning are strictly prohibited.
-Tree health assessments include evaluating structural integrity, identifying hazards like dead branches or co-dominant stems, and checking for disease or pest issues, often in consultation with UMass Extension.
-Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy to avoid disease, and flowering trees after bloom.
-Certification and continuing education are required for arborists, with additional credentials for tree risk assessment and municipal work.
+All structural tree work in Hull must be performed by an ISA Certified Arborist, following ANSI A300 standards.
+This includes the three-cut method for branches over 2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments evaluate structural integrity, hazard risks (such as dead branches, co-dominant stems, decay, and included bark), and identify diseases or pests—often in consultation with UMass Extension.
+Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
+Certification and ongoing education are required for arborists, with additional credentials for tree risk assessment and municipal work.

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas